sogilis/Voogle/docs/ADR/003-continuous-integration.md

 * We already use GitHub as our source control tool, so the integration is effortless
 * We already pay for GitHub Pro, it might not increase our costs
 * A community market of plugins
+* [Community Tool](https://github.com/nektos/act) to run the pipelines locally
+* We already have some experience with it

 #### Drawbacks
 * Closed source